tenable/integration-jira-cloud/README.md

 * All data imports from Tenable.io use the last_found/last_seen fields.
 This ensures that all issues are updated whenever new information becomes available.
+* For those that don't mind a bit more management of the script in exchange for less permissions, there is a **setup-only** mode that will create the project, fields, and screens, then generate a full configuration file afterwards.
 * Task summaries are generated using the following formula:

 ```